-Where there are Machinery of Government changes, the gaining entity should publish any new measures relating to the function(s) being gained.
+Where there are Machinery of Government (MoG) changes, the gaining entity should publish any new measures relating to the function(s) being gained.

-For further information on showing Machinery of Government changes in the PB Statements, please refer to chapter 12.1 Machinery of Government changes within this guide.
+For further information on showing MoG changes in the PB Statements, refer to section 12.1 Machinery of Government changes.

-- To confirm the correct amounts, please refer to the costing agreement provided by your AAU - Information to be included in this table may also be taken from estimates adjustments for measures (ie those entered against the reason code "Government decision or measure") in CBMS - Titles of measures are to be confirmed against the final agreed measures list provided by Finance.
+To confirm the correct amounts, refer to the costing agreement provided by your AAU.

+Information to be included in this table may also be taken from estimates adjustments for measures (i.e. those entered against the reason code "Government decision or measure") in CBMS.

+Titles of measures are to be confirmed against the final agreed measures list provided by Finance.